Adjudication Process

 Pre-Designed Adjudication Processes

-The Respondent may indicate a preferred process in the Response to Notice of Adjudication.
-Similarly, the Claimant may indicate a preferred process in the Notice of Adjudication.
+The Claimant may indicate a preferred process in the Notice of Adjudication.
+Similarly, the Respondent may indicate a preferred process in the Response to Notice of Adjudication.

 When recommending a process to the Adjudicator, the Claimant and Respondent should consider the amount claimed to ensure that the cost of the adjudication will be proportionate to the amount in dispute.
 They should also consider the complexity of the issue in dispute.
 Disputes involving lower amounts or less complicated issues, for example, may be able to be resolved using a Pre-designed Adjudication Process.